ali-shoaib-goraya/Data-Science-Project/README.md

 ## Contributing

-We welcome contributions from the community!
-Whether it's fixing bugs, adding new features, or improving documentation, every contribution is valuable.
-Feel free to fork this repository, make your changes, and submit a pull request.
+As this is a semester project, contributions are not expected.
+However, if you have suggestions or improvements, feel free to share them with your classmates or instructor.

 ## Dependencies